mybigday/llama.rn/README.md

 ## Apps using `llama.rn`

 - [BRICKS](https://bricks.tools): Our product for building interactive signage in simple way.
 We provide LLM functions as Generator LLM/Assistant.
-- [ChatterUI](https://github.com/Vali-98/ChatterUI): A platform for building AI agents.
+- [ChatterUI](https://github.com/Vali-98/ChatterUI): Simple frontend for LLMs built in react-native.
 - [PocketPal AI](https://github.com/a-ghorbani/pocketpal-ai): An app that brings language models directly to your phone.

 ## Node.js binding